 Final Northern Pike Fishing Tips to Help You Catch More Pike:

 To conclude our discourse on how to catch northern pike, we’d like to leave you with three tips to make your pike fishing efforts more fruitful.

 - Keep moving.
 Finding the fish is half the battle, and similar to fly fishing – casting to the same area twice is often wasted effort when searching for pike.

 - Keep casting.
 Try to work every potential pike holding location for all it’s worth.
-There is some endurance required to successfully catch pike.
+There have some endurance required to successfully catch pike.
 If you’re lure isn’t in the water, you can’t catch fish.

 - If you miss a strike, keep working the lure.
 Sometimes a pike will “play” with your lure.
 It might hit it, spit it, and keep chasing it.
-If you feel a bite, but miss setting the hook, keep working your lure and you might be rewarded with a second or third chance to seal the deal.
+If you feel a bite, but miss setting the hook, keep working your lure and you might rewarded with a second or third chance to seal the deal.

 - Know your Pike Seasons.
 Pike fishing in the winter may give you a slightly different results but can be just as effective if you know where to fish.
 Make sure you are setup with the right ice auger to drill in your preferred fishing location.